 Women's football transfer summer window 2025 latest rumours and biggest moves

-The 2025 women's football summer transfer window will be open soon and the rumour mill is already getting to work.
+The 2025 women's football summer transfer window is now open and the rumour mill has been in overdrive.

-There have been some impressive signings across Europe over the past few seasons with Chelsea the club making the most splash with players like Naomi Girma.
+There have been some impressive signings across Europe over the past few seasons with Chelsea making the most splash with players like Naomi Girma.

-Some moves have already been confirmed and some are still in the works.
+Some moves have already been confirmed this summer, while some are still in the works.
 Below FourFourTwo talks you through the biggest moves and the latest rumours.

 Women's football transfer summer window 2025: Latest rumours